Wind slabs created by outflow winds 2/19-2/20 have gained strength in most locations.

 Photos of Surface Hoar taken 1/1 on Crudbusters at 3500′ north aspect.

-The avalanche hazard is moderate at all elevations.
+The avalanche hazard is moderate at upper elevations.
 It may be possible to trigger shallow pockets of wind slab in isolated locations.
 Old wind slabs have gained strength and have been found to be unreactive in most locations.
 New shallow pockets of wind slab may have formed on lee aspects of wind channeled terrain.
 These could be reactive to human triggers in steep terrain.
 Faceted snow exists under old wind slabs, avalanches have not been reported or observed at this layer but would be larger and more consequential.
 Avoid terrain traps and recently wind loaded slopes.

 For more information click the (+full forecast) button below.